Grimo0/kritaExportLayerAnim/README.md

 - Close Krita
 - Execute *copy.bat* (or *mklink.bat* if you cloned/forked this project) as an admin.
 - Launch Krita
-- In Settings/Configure Krita/Python Plugin Manager, make sure that Export Composition Anim is activated
+- In Settings/Configure Krita/Python Plugin Manager, make sure that Export Layer Anim is activated
 - Optionnaly.
 Change the shortcut (`Ctrl+Alt+Shift+E` by default).

 ## TODO